ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 I really enjoy using [targets](https://docs.ropensci.org/targets) for all of my data analysis projects, especially because it helps me structure all of the projects nicely in the same folder.
-For targets projects I often produce several figures using ggplot2.
+For targets projects, I often produce several figures using ggplot2.
 However, there are no formal recommendations for saving ggplot2 objects (as opposed to static images) in a targets workflow.

 I want to keep my plots accessible to be able to revisit them any time and to assemble them with [patchwork](https://patchwork.data-imaginist.com/) into more complex figures for a potential paper.
 In a regular project I generate 10 to 20 figures, some only diagnostic ones and some polished ones for the finished manuscript.
 I do revisit the list of figures often, as co-authors or reviewers ask me for more detailed analyses and visualizations.

-In most cases, I don't know before hand the sizes of the figures, so I like to save the ggplot2 plots as R objects and not images in my targets workflow.
+In most cases, I don't know before hand the sizes of the figures nor their formats, so I like to save the ggplot2 plots as R objects and not images in my targets workflow.
 I sometimes edit them for a presentation, a paper, or a poster, so I like  the flexibility of saving them as R objects.
 This allows me to change their aspect ratio or their style on the fly without having to re-create them.